Skip to content

 The Gold Standard Era

-Under Bretton Woods, the United States: - Controlled two-thirds of the world's gold supply - Produced 80% of the world's food supply - Controlled global seafaring chokepoints with its navy - Was a creditor to nearly every WWII participant, ensuring strong demand for dollars
+Under Bretton Woods, the United States controlled two-thirds of the world's gold, produced 80% of the world's food, controlled global seafaring chokepoints with its navy, and was creditor to nearly every war participant.

 The Nixon Shock (1971)

-Population Growth: The baby boom generation began entering the workforce in the 1960s.
-A larger population needed access to money for wages and commerce domestically, creating demand that couldn't be met if the dollar remained pegged to gold.
+Additionally, the baby boom meant more people entering the workforce.
+A larger population needed to be paid and needed access to money domestically -- demand that could not be met with the dollar pegged to gold.

 The Petrodollar System (1974)

-Feedback Loop: As more countries use dollars, it becomes more attractive to potential new users, creating a self-reinforcing cycle.
+Network Effects: As more countries use dollars, the currency becomes more attractive to new users, creating a self-reinforcing cycle.
+Lock-in makes it difficult for alternatives to challenge the dollar's position.

 "WTF Happened in 1971?"